gitmichu/sql_queries/README.md

-SQL queries on postgres databaseS.
+SQL queries on postgres databases.